 Lawn mowing, lawn maintenance, yard maintenance

-2) What problems do your leads have that your company can help solve?
+2) What problems do your customers have that your company can help solve?

 Company to cut lawn, someone else to maintain my yard, take care of my yard